DRC Frequently Asked Questions

 The DRC is a project of the Child and Adolescent Health Measurement Initiative (CAHMI) and is supported by Cooperative Agreement U59MC27866 from the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).

 Starting in 2016, the United States (U.S.) Census Bureau collects the data for the NSCH on behalf of HRSA MCHB.
 Measures derived from this survey are developed collaboratively through a partnership between HRSA’s MCHB, a Technical Expert Panel on which the DRC is a member, the Census Bureau, and other federal partners who provide sponsorship for the NSCH.
-Several measures still included in the NSCH were created previously through the collaborative efforts of MCHB, CAHMI and the National Center for Health Statistics.
+Several measures included in the NSCH were created through the collaborative efforts of MCHB, CAHMI and the National Center for Health Statistics.

 Using the DRC website